skowrxn/serverside-misplace/README.md

 Permissions:
 - `cmd.xp` - `/xp` command

-i will upload the source in the free time, if u want dm me on discord Alpaq#9426
+i will upload the source in my free time, if u want dm me on discord Alpaq#9426